Lalita’s day as Norwegian Ambassador

 Learning from KOSHISH Nepal

 Our day ended with a visit to KOSHISH Nepal, an organisation supporting mental health.
-Seeing their emergency wards, counseling rooms, and pharmacy, I realised how important mental health support is.
+Seeing their emergency wards, counselling rooms, and pharmacy, I realised how important mental health support is.
 Young people in my community face stress too, but mental health often goes ignored.
 This visit gave me hope for more mental health resources in our communities.

 Lalita with H.E.
 Torun and Koshish team holding placards.